Pine Hills “Caddie Program”

 Perhaps the greatest testament to the strength of our caddie program and its importance to the membership are the hundreds of rounds our caddies worked last year.

-This brochure has been prepared by the Pine Hills Country Club’s Golf Professional Staff and Golf Committee and a few interested Members, to provide you with important background information about our caddie program, and to suggest things that you can do to help us maintain the quality of the program and maximize the benefits and enjoyment that you will receive from using a caddie.
+This information has been prepared by the Pine Hills Country Club’s Golf Professional Staff and Golf Committee and a few interested Members, to provide you with important background information about our caddie program, and to suggest things that you can do to help us maintain the quality of the program and maximize the benefits and enjoyment that you will receive from using a caddie.
 The Program.
 The caddie program consists of forty young men and women between the ages of thirteen and twenty.
 The program is supervised by our Club Professional, John Wallrich, and members of his professional staff and administered by a Caddiemaster.
 The Caddiemaster is appointed annually, typically from the ranks of veteran caddies.
 Although the job is considered “part time,” many hours are put in during the months from May through September.

 Initial Training.
 Approximately thirty new caddies attend our first meeting and fill out applications.
 Most new candidates have little exposure to the game of golf.
 Consequently, they are not admitted to the caddie program until they master the contents of a detailed Caddie Manual, attend three on-site training sessions and successfully complete a written examination.